McJackTang/mcjacktang.github.io/_pages/about.md

 <a href='https://scholar.google.com/citations?user=_jENFHIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>

 # 🔥 News
+**2024.6:** 🎉🎉 Give an invited talk at the Commencement Ceremony of Xinya College and awarded Outstanding Graduate and Excellent Graduation Thesis by Tsinghua University.

 **2024.5:** 🎉🎉 Our paper [The EarSAVAS Dataset: Enabling Subject-Aware Vocal Activity Sensing on Earables](https://dl.acm.org/doi/10.1145/3659616) has been accepted by [The Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)](https://dl.acm.org/journal/imwut).